 Steps Taken After a Determination is Made that a Child Should Not be Placed in a Foster Family Home (Sec.
-202):
+50742):

-- If it is determined that a QRTP placement is appropriate for a child, the qualified individual needs to document in writing why the child's needs cannot be met by her family or in a foster family (shortage of foster family homes cannot be an acceptable reason), why a QRTP will provide the most effective and appropriate level of care and in the least restrictive environment, and how it is consistent with the short- and long-term goals of the child. - Within 60 days of a placement in QRTP the court must review the assessment and approve or disapprove of the QRTP placement.

-- For children who remain in a QRTP, at every permanency hearing the state agency will need to submit evidence: - O Demonstrating the ongoing assessment that the child's needs continue to be best met in a QRTP and it is consistent with the child's short- and long-term goals. - Ocumenting the specific treatment or service needs that will be met by the QRTP and the length of time the child is expected to need those treatment and services. - Documenting the efforts made to prepare the child to exit care or to be placed in a foster family home. - For children in a QRTP for 12 consecutive or 18 nonconsecutive months (or for more than 6 consecutive months for children under age 13) the state will need to submit to HHS the most recent evidence and documentation supporting this placement with a signed approval by the head of the state.
+- If it is determined that a QRTP placement is appropriate for a child, the qualified individual needs to document in writing why the child's needs cannot be met by her family or in a foster family (shortage of foster family homes cannot be an acceptable reason), why a QRTP will provide the most effective and appropriate level of care and in the least restrictive environment, and how it is consistent with the short- and long-term goals of the child. - Within 60 days of a placement in QRTP the court must review the assessment and approve or disapprove of the QRTP placement. - For children who remain in a QRTP, at every permanency hearing the state agency will need to submit evidence: - Demonstrating the ongoing assessment that the child's needs continue to be best met in a QRTP and it is consistent with the child's short- and long-term goals. - Documenting the specific treatment or service needs that will be met by the QRTP and the length of time the child is expected to need those treatment and services. - Documenting the efforts made to prepare the child to exit care or to be placed in a foster family home. - For children in a QRTP for 12 consecutive or 18 nonconsecutive months (or for more than 6 consecutive months for children under age 13) the state will need to submit to HHS the most recent evidence and documentation supporting this placement with a signed approval by the head of the state.

 Protocols to Prevent Inappropriate Diagnoses (Sec.
-203):
+50743):

-- States will need to establish as part of their health care services oversight and coordination plan procedures and protocols to ensure children in foster care are not being inappropriately diagnosed with mental illnesses, disorders or disabilities that may result in the child not being placed with a foster family home.
-This is effective October 1, 2016. - HHS will evaluate these procedures and protocols and the extent to which states comply and enforce them.
-HHS will also evaluate the effectiveness of these procedures and protocols and will identify best practices.
-HHS will submit a report on the evaluations to Congress by January 1, 2019.
+• States will need to establish as part of their health care services oversight and coordination plan procedures and protocols to ensure children in foster care are not being inappropriately diagnosed with mental illnesses, disorders or disabilities that may result in the child not being placed with a foster family home.
+This is effective as if enacted January 1, 2018.

+• HHS will evaluate these procedures and protocols and the extent to which states comply and enforce them, identify best practices, and submit a report on the evaluations to Congress not later than January 1, 2020.

 Training State Judges, Attorneys and Other Legal Personnel about New Restrictions (Sec.
-201):
+50741):

-- The Court Improvement Program in Title IV-B, Subpart 2, is amended to include training to judges, attorneys, and other legal personnel in child welfare about the new changes made to federal policy and reimbursement for children placed in settings that are not foster family homes. - This is effective October 1, 2016.
+- The Court Improvement Program in Title IV-B, Subpart 2, is amended to include training to judges, attorneys, and other legal personnel in child welfare about the new changes made to federal policy and reimbursement for children placed in settings that are not foster family homes. - This is effective as if enacted January 1, 2018.

 Assuring Changes in Federal Reimbursement Do Not Impact the Juvenile Justice System (Sec.
-201):
+50741):